loz/ai_connect4/README.md

 This is not very fast, and doesn't have any hashing of the board to consider similar states such as a mirror image or shifted left/right.

+## How can I see it in action?
+You can view this in this repository [GitHub Pages](https://loz.github.io/ai_connect4/).

+The JS will run 2000 itterations and then show the moves the players are making for each run from there.

 ## Bugs
 There is some bug somewhere which allows a play a non-existent column on the far right (or possible a negative one on the left) which crops up, but I can't find what it is.
 That's what I get for not writing any tests for this.